Women's and Gender Studies (MA)

 Black Women's Voices | ||

-Up to six (6) hours of graduate-level, A- or B-graded grade work in Women's and Gender Studies done at another institution may be applied toward the student's UofL degree, upon approval of the director.
+Up to six (6) credit hours of graduate level coursework (graded a minimum of B- and above), complted in Women's, Gender and Sexuality Studies at another institution may be applied toward the student's University of Louisville degree, upon approval of the director.

 Students must maintain a 3.0 average in order to be in good standing.